Things to know before you press play

 What is Waldorf Education?

-A personal note from Pia Dögl, Parenting advocate & founder Beginning Well Everyday
+A personal note from Pia Dögl, Parent Coach & founder of Beginning Well Everyday

 and how it has influenced my work

 The beauty of Waldorf Education is that each child is recognized as an individual.
-As a former Waldorf student, I am convinced that we all come here for a particular reason and that it is our task to use our full potential to fulfill our calling.
-My search for what’s meaningful in my life and thinking about how I want to use my strength brought me to my heart’s desire, which is to support children and parents on their unique paths to living what they came here to be.
+As a former Waldorf student, I am convinced that we all come here for a particular reason and with unique potential.
+My search for what’s meaningful in my life brought me to my heart’s desire, which is to foster the precious potential of children and the peaceful well-being of the whole family.

-Waldorf education and anthroposophy helped me to deeply understand our daughter’s developmental phases, to trust her will to learn, her capacity for self-initiated movement, and her endless creative potential to change this world for the better.
+Waldorf education helped me to deeply understand our daughter’s needs and behavior, to trust her will to learn, and her endless creative potential to change this world for the better.
 What I also learned is that the only way to educate my child is through self-education, because the young child learns through example & imitation.
 To practice self-education is both: my daily challenge and my daily opportunity.
 For more about Waldorf Education, please click here …